M0JPI/red-pitaya-projects/README.md

 ## Blog

-[My blog has been built as a Jekyll site](https://m0jpi.github.io/red-pitaya-projects/) with GitHub Pages the source is in the docs folder.
+[My blog has been built as a Jekyll site](https://m0jpi.github.io/red-pitaya-projects/) with GitHub Pages the source is in the docs folder of this repository.

 ## Code Repository